skytin1004/skytin1004/README.md

 ![6-1](https://github.com/user-attachments/assets/02976d05-1b4f-43cd-a9bb-39fe0b67e526)

-### Hello, I'm Minseok Song!
+### Hi, I'm Minseok Song!

-I started programming in 2010 with a simple obstacle avoidance game that ignited my passion for programming.
-Since then, I've dedicated myself to creating software that brings happiness and comfort to people.
+I started programming at age 10 by developing a series of Flash games.
+One of my games ranked 2nd on Flash365's “Game of the Week,” and my early titles surpassed 10,000 total plays.
+That was my first experience shipping products to real users and iterating based on feedback — and it sparked a lifelong mission: to build software that brings happiness, comfort, and real value to others.

-I'm currently the maintainer of [Co-op Translator](https://github.com/Azure/co-op-translator) on Azure, automating multilingual translations for markdown and images to enhance global collaboration.
+Today, I'm the maintainer of [Co-op Translator](https://github.com/Azure/co-op-translator), an open-source project on Microsoft Azure that automates multilingual translations for Markdown and images — helping global teams collaborate more seamlessly across language barriers.

 [![Co-op Translator](https://github-readme-stats.vercel.app/api/pin/?username=Azure&repo=co-op-translator&bg_color=ffffff&title_color=0078D4&text_color=333333&border_color=c0d8f0&border_radius=10)](https://github.com/Azure/co-op-translator)